metio/terraform-provider-k8s/docs/data-sources/extensions_kubeblocks_io_addon_v1alpha1_manifest.md

 Optional:

 - `config_map_refs` (Attributes List) Selects a key from a ConfigMap item list.
-The value can bea JSON or YAML string content.
-Use a key name with '.json', '.yaml', or '.yml'extension to specify a content type. (see [below for nested schema](#nestedatt--spec--helm--install_values--config_map_refs))
+The value can be a JSON or YAML string content.
+Use a key name with '.json', '.yaml', or '.yml' extension to specify a content type. (see [below for nested schema](#nestedatt--spec--helm--install_values--config_map_refs))
 - `secret_refs` (Attributes List) Selects a key from a Secrets item list.
-The value can bea JSON or YAML string content.
-Use a key name with '.json', '.yaml', or '.yml'extension to specify a content type. (see [below for nested schema](#nestedatt--spec--helm--install_values--secret_refs))
+The value can be a JSON or YAML string content.
+Use a key name with '.json', '.yaml', or '.yml' extension to specify a content type. (see [below for nested schema](#nestedatt--spec--helm--install_values--secret_refs))
 - `set_json_values` (List of String) JSON values set during Helm installation.
 Multiple or separate values can be specified with commas (key1=jsonval1,key2=jsonval2).
 - `set_values` (List of String) Values set during Helm installation.
 Multiple or separate values can be specified with commas (key1=val1,key2=val2).
 - `urls` (List of String) Specifies the URL location of the values file.